 SCBWI Independently Published Pre-publication Grant (*See note)

 Provides $2,500 to help offset the price of self-publishing.
-Submissions open November 1 – 30, 2023. *Open to dues-paying members of SCBWI.
+Submissions usually open in November, check site for this year’s info. *Open to dues-paying members of SCBWI.

 SCBWI Spark Award (*See note)

 Recognizes excellence in a children’s book published through a non-traditional publishing route, including self-published and published through an established self-publishing enterprise.
-Submissions open November 1 – 30, 2023. *Free to apply for dues-paying members of SCBWI.
+Submissions usually open in November, check site for this year’s info. *Free to apply for dues-paying members of SCBWI.

 Webinars & Conferences